Billy Newing: Family

 The son of John Newing, and Mary Jane Newing (1859-1926), née Kernan, William Joseph Newing was born at Moonee Ponds, Victoria on 1 August 1892.

 He married Olivia Marguerite Byrne on 20 November 1922.

 Education

 Educated at the Christian Brothers College, in East St Kilda, he began his medical studies at the University of Melbourne in 1912, graduating Bachelor of Medicine and Bachelor of Surgery (MB BS), in absentia, on 20 December 1916.

 Football

 He played five games for the First XVIII of the Melbourne University Football Club in the VFL competition in 1913.
 His first match was against Fitzroy on 26 April 1913. and the last, against St Kilda on 5 July 1913.
 He was awarded a "half blue" for football.

 Cricket

-He played District Cricket with Essendon Cricket Club (four matches, 1912–13 season) and with the University of Melbourne Cricket Club (six matches, 1914–15 to 1916–17 seasons).
+He played district cricket with Essendon Cricket Club (four matches, 1912–13 season) and with the Melbourne University Cricket Club (six matches, 1914–15 to 1916–17 seasons).